 You have to have patience when you start growing Blue Star, since the shrub doesn’t shoot up overnight.
 But once it gets settled in, it’s a champion garden guest.
 As an evergreen, it delights all year long.

 How to Grow a Blue Star Juniper

 Blue Star juniper care is a cinch if you plant the shrub correctly.
 Transplant the seedling into a sunny location in the garden.

 Blue Star does best in light soil with excellent drainage but it won’t die if it doesn’t get it.
 It will tolerate any number of problem conditions (like pollution and dry or clay soil).
 But don’t make it suffer shade or wet soil.

 Blue Star juniper care is a snap when it comes to pests and diseases.
-In short, Blue Star doesn’t have many pest or disease issues at all.
+In short, Blue Star doesn’t have many pests or disease issues at all.
 Even deer leave it alone, and that is pretty rare for deer.